JeffHeck/SchoolDataProject/report_erdc.md

 ## Contents
-- Interactive charts for the ERDC data on high school graduate outcomes
+- Interactive charts for the ERDC (Education Research and Data Center) data on high school graduate outcomes
 - Tips on using the interactive capabilities
+- Data source

 ## Interactive charts for the ERDC data on high school graduate outcomes
 - [2 Year College Enrollment By School](erdc_2yr_enrollment_school)